Silent-Watcher/svelte-dictionary/README.md

   npm run dev -- --open
 ```

+## Contact

+For additional information or inquiries, you can reach out to the project maintainer:

+- Name: Ali nazari
+- Email: backendwithali@mail.com

+Feel free to contact the maintainer for any questions or feedback regarding the project.

-## License
+## License 🔐

 [MIT](https://choosealicense.com/licenses/mit/)

 This project is licensed under the MIT License.
+You are free to modify, distribute, and use the code for personal and commercial purposes.
 See the LICENSE file for details.

+## Sponsor ❤
+If you like this project, please give it a star ⭐ and/or consider buying me a coffee(s).
+Every donation is appreciated.